Columbia, South Carolina: Media

 Columbia's daily newspaper is The State.

-The Post and Courier of Charleston, which bought the alt weekly "Free Times," also circulates in the city, and the "Free Times" has become an insert in its editions.
+The Post and Courier of Charleston, which bought the alt-weekly Free Times in 2016, circulates a Columbia weekly edition, in which Free Times has become an arts-focused section.

 Cola Daily, is a digital newsroom affiliated with Midlands Media Group, which also owns two radio stations.

 Alternative newspapers include The Columbia Star, Carolina Panorama Newspaper, and SC Black News.

+The Daily Gamecock, the student-run campus newspaper at USC, is also distributed in parts of the city.

 Columbia Metropolitan Magazine is a bi-monthly publication about news and events in the metropolitan area.
 Greater Columbia Business Monthly highlights economic development, business, education, and the arts.
 Q-Notes, a bi-weekly newspaper serving the LGBT community and published in Charlotte, is distributed to locations in Columbia and via home delivery.

 Columbia is home to the headquarters and production facilities of South Carolina Educational Television and South Carolina Public Radio, the state's public television and public radio networks.

 Columbia has the 78th largest television market in the United States.
 Network affiliates include WIS (NBC), WLTX (CBS), WACH (Fox) and WOLO (ABC).

+The University of South Carolina has had a student-run radio station, WUSC-FM, since 1946.